Semi-Detached, Suburban Mr. James: Release and commercial performance

 In the United Kingdom, "Semi-Detached, Suburban Mr. James" would be released on 21 October 1966 by Fontana Records as Manfred Mann's second single on that label.
 The release date coincided with the release of their third studio album, As Is, along with an unauthorized EP of older material by His Master's Voice, As Was.
 The single was backed by a group original, "Morning After The Party", which was written by drummer Mike Hugg.
 The song, featuring "strong Lovin' Spoonful-overtones" through the "cheesy, clinky piano", followed the standard by Manfred Mann of having an outside writer composing the A-side, while the group themselves would write the B-side.
 Unusually for a British invasion band at the time, the song was never released as an A-side in the United States nor Canada.
 The reason behind this was that another band, Herbie's People, had quickly recorded the song and were planning on releasing it as an A-side in the US.
 Instead, a then unreleased song by the band, "Each And Every Day", was released as a single in the US with "Semi-Detached, Suburban Mr. James" as the B-side.

-The song entered the Record Retailer chart on the week after it was released at number 32, before peaking at number two on on 23 November 1966.
+The song entered the Record Retailer chart on the week after it was released at number 32, before peaking at number two on 23 November 1966.
 The song was kept from the number-one spot by the Beach Boys "Good Vibrations", and exited the chart on 18 January 1967 at a position of number 42 after lasting for 12 weeks.
 In charts published by other British music publications it also charted high, reaching number two on the chart compiled by Melody Maker, while peaking at number three on both Disc and Music Echo's and New Musical Express charts.
 Across Europe, the single also reached the top ten in Denmark, where it peaked at number seven, and Sweden, where it reached number five on Tio i Topp and number ten on Kvällstoppen.
 The song also reached the top-10 in both Africa and Oceania.

 Although released simultaneously with As Is, "Semi-Detached, Suburban Mr. James" was ultimately not included on it, even though the B-side "Morning After The Party" was.
-The song would not get an album release in the UK for almost four years until 1971, when it was released on the compilation album This Is… Manfred Mann.
+The song would not get an album release in the UK for almost four years until 1971, when it was released on the compilation album This Is...
+Manfred Mann.
 In Europe, the song would first get an album release on the compilation album One Way in 1967.
 Almost two years after release, the song would be issued on the group's final studio album in the US and Canada, The Mighty Quinn on 6 May 1968.
 According to author Greg Russo, the inclusion of "Semi-Detached" along with several other early tracks by the band "cements the album as a compilation" rather than a studio album.